Frege/frege-native-gen/README.md

 #Frege code generator for Java classes#
-This is to ease the process of defining native bindings for Java classes in Frege.
+This project aims to reduce the manual effort of defining native bindings for Java classes in Frege.
 Given a Java class and it's purity whether it is pure or mutable(`ST`) or doing IO(`IO`), this will generate corresponding Frege code for that class.
 The generated code may still not compile due to other unknown types or you might want to wrap the return type in `Maybe` if the method is known to return a possible `null`.
 So this is just an utility so that